Choose your language

 Shared print queues may seem more expensive than direct printing.
 The idea of a print server itself seems like a costly addition to your print environment.
 However, shared print queues present cost savings in a few areas.

-• Lower capital expenditure: There’s a reason your parents made you share that block of chocolate.
-It’s cheaper than buying all of you your own.
-It’s the same reason work place opt for shared print queues.
-You buy fewer devices that are more efficient than smaller desktop sized printers.
-They do require maintenance, but your lease overtime is a more cost-effective option than more regularly replacing desktop printers.
+Sharing is cheaper than buying every employee their own printer (obviously).
+With shared print queues, you buy fewer devices that are more efficient than smaller desktop sized printers.
+They do require maintenance, but your lease over time is a more cost-effective option than regularly replacing desktop printers.

-• Lower operational expenditure: Less devices means less power consumption, less ink, toner, and paper purchases.
-Not to mention the monitoring and analytic tools available with a shared print queue mean you stay on top of print usage, further keeping an eye on how much your printing is costing your organization.
+Less devices means less power consumption, less ink, toner, and paper purchases.
+Not to mention the monitoring and analytic tools available with a shared print queue mean you stay on top of usage, further keeping an eye on how much your printing is costing your organization.

 Choosing the right approach

-• The type and volume of your printing: If I can continue to overuse my chocolate bar analogy, which is what I do best, what chocolate bar you buy depends on your tastes: Peanuts?
-Caramel?
-Wafer?
-Nougat?
-The endless debate… mint?
-Get just as granular with your printing as you do your favourite type of chocolate.
-What kind of documents do you print?
+Get granular with your printing: what kind of documents do you print?
 How many pages do you print per day, week, or month?
 How fast do you need to print them?

-• The security and compliance requirements of your printing: How sensitive is the data that you print?
+How sensitive is the data you print?
 How do you protect it from unauthorized access or disclosure?
 How do you comply with regulations such as GDPR or HIPAA?

-• The budget and resources available for your printing: How much money can you spend on buying and maintaining printers and consumables?
+How much money can you spend on buying and maintaining printers and consumables?
 How much time and effort can you devote to managing and troubleshooting your printing system?
-Do you have money left over for chocolate bars?

-We say this a lot on the PaperCut blog, but for a reason: there is no one-size-fits-all answer when choosing between direct printing and shared print queues.
-You tell your print vendor what your business needs, not the other way around.
-You pick your favourite chocolate bar, we can’t do it for you.
+We say this a lot on the PaperCut blog , but for a reason: there is no one-size-fits-all answer when choosing between direct printing and shared print queues.
+You tell your print vendor what your business needs, not the other way round.

 By filling out and submitting this form, you agree that you have read our Privacy Policy, and agree to PaperCut handling your data in accordance with its terms.